sp-karl/OfficeDocs-SharePoint/migration/mm-dropbox-step2-scan-assess.md

 2. To download a detailed scan report for an individual account, select a single row, then select **Download scan log**.

-## Managing Folders that own large amounts of data
+## Managing Folders that contain large amounts of data

 Upon completing your scan, download the scan reports and review/address any large source data owners.